-Almost everyone in the Selenium world knows of the power of XPATH as a locating strategy, at the same way, most of them also know of its slowness on IE.
+Almost everyone in the Selenium testing world knows of the power of XPATH as a locating strategy, at the same way, most of them also know of its slowness on IE.

 Now, if your tests have relatively simple XPATH locators, putting some effort to change them to CSS (which has native support on all browsers) is a very good investment and will impact your tests with instant time improvements.

 For this week’s tip, we’ve decided to start addressing the basic rules for the move of simple locators from XPATH to CSS.